gretaivan/DateWithAngular/README.md

 - _Client_ - seeting up the main component to fetch the user api
 - _API_ implement CORS

 #### API

 - added BaseController class to reuse ApiController decorators
 - extened the AppUser class to have PasswordHash and Salt
 - created new controller `AccountContoller.cs` with registration route, to work with query passing and password hashing and salting
 - creates data transfer object `RegisterDTO` to hide or flatten objects
+- refines `AccountController` to take request body, through dto use, check if username is new and return bad request if it exists.

 ## Some theory